srciaga/pandoc-pages/README.md

 > [!NOTE]
 > This action is for my personal use and hasn't been thoroughly tested.

-This GitHub Action creates and deploys a single-page GitHub Pages website.
+This GitHub Action creates and deploys a single-page GitHub Pages website from the `gh-pages` branch.
 It converts content from a Markdown file to HTML using Pandoc whenever changes are made.
 It also deploys the website if any other relevant files are modified.

 ## Repository Structure